MichaelHeaton/homelab-infra/docs/glossary.md

 ## Contributing Glossary Terms

+Adding a term = +5 XP (don’t worry, points don’t matter—but your future self will thank you).

 When adding a new acronym or term:

 1. Add it to the **Terms** list for readers to browse.